Jailbreak-AudioBench: In-Depth Evaluation and Analysis of Jailbreak Threats for Large Audio Language Models: Jailbreak-AudioBench Dataset Benchmark

-\textbf{Datasets} We employ 520 harmful questions from AdvBench~\cite{zou2023universal}.
-Each harmful question is converted into speech using \texttt{gTTS} (Google Text-to-Speech)~\cite{Durette_gTTS_2024} to produce the original audio samples.
-The text prompt \texttt{"Provide a detailed answer that exceeds 500 words."} is employed as the text input in inference, along with these audio samples.

 \textbf{Metrics} We employ the Attack Success Rate (ASR) as the metric for evaluating the percentage of harmful questions that are responded to.
-Specifically, We conduct one inference for each audio question and utilize Llama Guard 3~\cite{inan2023llama} as an automated judge to evaluate whether the model-generated response is harmful.
+Specifically, we conduct one inference for each audio question and utilize Llama Guard 3~\cite{inan2023llama} as an automated judge to evaluate whether the model-generated response is harmful.
+For an attack to be considered successful, the response must both be classified as harmful by Llama Guard 3 and exceed a minimum length of 50 words.
+This length requirement ensures that we only count substantive harmful responses rather than brief acknowledgments.
+Llama Guard 3 is widely adopted and shows close alignment with human evaluations~\cite{yang2024audio, yang2024jigsaw}.
+We also evaluate the similarity between Llama Guard 3's decisions and human evaluations, which are available in Appendix~\ref{sec: Add-benchmark}.

+\textbf{Disparity in LALM Susceptibility to Audio Editing Jailbreak} Based on our proposed Explicit Subtype and Implicit Subtype datasets, we evaluate how LALMs are affected by the audio editing jailbreak.
+Table~\ref{tab: advbench_asr} reveals significant variations in vulnerability across different models and audio editing types.
+SALMONN demonstrates the highest susceptibility, exhibiting substantial ASR increases across multiple audio editings, especially on celebrity accent, emphasis, background noise, and emotion modulation.
+In stark contrast, SpeechGPT, Qwen2-Audio, and BLSP demonstrate resilience to audio editing jailbreak, with most audio editing types not increasing their ASR.
+The mid-tier models VITA-1.5, R1-AQA, and MiniCPM-o-2.6 show moderate susceptibility, with ASR increasing generally within 5\% across audio editing types.

+We also evaluate how closed-source models GPT-4o-Audio and Gemini-2.5-Flash are affected by the audio editing jailbreak.
+Due to the large scale of the Explicit Subtype dataset and the Implicit Subtype dataset, evaluating closed-source models would incur excessive costs.
+Therefore, we evaluate the GPT-4o-Audio and Gemini-2.5-Flash on smaller-scale versions of the Explicit Subtype dataset and the Implicit Subtype dataset.
+Detailed dataset scale information is in the Appendix~\ref{sec: Add-Dataset}.
+GPT-4o-Audio exhibits robustness to audio editing jailbreak, with minor ASR increases of less than 1.7\% observed only in specific audio editing types, including intonation, tone, background noise, celebrity accent, and speed editing.
+Similarly, Gemini-2.5-Flash demonstrates comparable robustness with limited ASR increases primarily appearing in speed and intonation editing.
+These findings highlight the disparities in model robustness against audio editing jailbreak.

+\textbf{Analysis} To further analyze the observed disparities in model robustness against audio editing jailbreak, we conduct a deeper investigation into the internal representations of three representative models: Qwen2-Audio-7B (highly robust), MiniCPM-o-2.6 (moderately robust), and SALMONN-7B (vulnerable).
+Figure~\ref{fig: tsne} presents t-SNE visualizations~\cite{van2008visualizing} of features extracted from the audio encoder and the hidden states from various transformer layers when models process audio samples with different types of audio editing on the Explicit Subtype dataset.